Primary Care Sports Medicine Experts

 Jeanne M. Doperak, DO

-Dr. Jeanne Doperak is a primary care sports medicine physician at the UPMC Center for Sports Medicine, an assistant professor at the University of Pittsburgh School of Medicine, and fellowship director for primary care sports medicine at UPMC Mercy.
+Dr. Jeanne Doperak is a primary care sports medicine physician at the UPMC Rooney Sports Complex, an assistant professor at the University of Pittsburgh School of Medicine, and fellowship director for primary care sports medicine at UPMC Mercy.
 She also serves in many other roles, including general physician for the athletic departments of both the University of Pittsburgh and Carnegie Mellon University; co-head team physician for the Pitt Panthers men's basketball team and associate head team physician for all Pitt athletics; head team physician for St. Vincent College; and medical consultant to Latrobe High School.

 Kelley A. Anderson, DO

-Dr. Kelley Anderson is a board-certified primary care sports medicine physician and sees patients at the UPMC Center for Sports Medicine.
+Dr. Kelley Anderson is a board-certified primary care sports medicine physician and sees patients at the UPMC Rooney Sports Complex.
 She is an assistant professor at The University of Pittsburgh School of Medicine, Department of Orthopaedic Surgery.
 Her specialty is the treatment of musculoskeletal sports-related injuries, but also serves as one of the medical advisors for the UPMC Sports Medicine Concussion Program.
 Dr. Anderson can also be found at Carnegie Mellon University as the Primary Care Sports Medicine team physician.

 Dr. Anderson received her medical degree from Lake Erie College of Osteopathic Medicine in Erie, Pa.
 She completed a residency in family medicine here in Pittsburgh at UPMC St. Margaret and completed her training at The University of Pittsburgh with a fellowship in primary care sports medicine.